Pick n Pay: Corporate social responsibility

 In 1997, with the celebration of 30 years since the foundation of Pick n Pay, the company started the Pick n Pay Foundation, with R30 million set aside to create a fund for philanthropic purposes.

 Pick n Pay supports 3,280 schools through its Pick n Pay School Club initiative.
 The company is also a founding member of the Consumer Goods Council Voluntary Food Waste Agreement, and has a Net Zero 2050 target.

 In 2018, Pick n Pay, in partnership with reverse vending machine (RVM) provider Imagined Earth, rolled out machines in its stores wherein customers could place recyclables.
 These items were then sorted off-site, and sent to the correct recycling centers.
 The machines, which accept any kind of plastic, glass, and tin product, use AI to analyze items that consumers drop off.
 Recyclable products are identified by barcode and shape, and reward users via the Imagined Earth mobile app, in which they can earn Pick n Pay Smart Shopper loyalty points by linking their cards.

 In November 2024, the recycling initiative was expanded, in partnership with Coca-Cola Beverages South Africa, and it was reported that the project had already facilitated the recycling of 480,000 items, and paid over R40,000 to customers as rewards.

 In 2020, as part of its initiative to reduce unnecessary waste, Pick n Pay began offering digital receipts to its Smart Shopper customers (those with a free loyalty card).
 Customers can have receipts emailed to them, instead of taking a physical receipt in the store.
 Receipts can also be accessed in the Pick n Pay mobile app for 90 days after purchases are made.

 The company spent over R29 million in 2024 Corporate Social Investment and Socio-economic Development expenses, donated 901 tonnes of food to FoodForward SA, and distributed around R13 million worth of goods on behalf of Feed The Nation.

 99% of Pick n Pay and Boxer stores' employees, and 80% of their management employees, are deemed to be Historically Disadvantaged South Africans.
 64% of the company's employees are women.

 The company invests money into sustainable seafood practices, and spent over R53 billion in 2024 on Broad-Based Black Economic Empowerment (BBBEE) businesses.

-Pick n Pay Liquor partnered with Ocean Plastic Technologies in 2025, to create wine box holder stands for 100 of its stores, using 4,420kgs of reclaimed and juice packaging.
+Pick n Pay Liquor partnered with Ocean Plastic Technologies in 2025, to create wine box holder stands for 100 of its stores, using 4,420 kg of reclaimed and juice packaging.
 The stands hold free, empty wine boxes, for customers to transport up to 6 bottles of wine, instead of using plastic bags.

 Also in 2025, Pick n Pay partnered with the Southern African Foundation for the Conservation of Coastal Birds (Sanccob) on a campaign that educates, and raises awareness and funds, for the protection of African penguins.